 Open a browser and type the numeric Controller IP address in the web page address field.
 The login screen should quickly appear.
+Once logged in, the Home page will appear.

-The default user name is admin and the default password is 5555.
-The default View-Only user name is user and default password is 1111.
-These can and should be changed in the Config menu, under Security Settings.
+The default username is admin and the default password is the 10-digit serial number for the controller.
+The serial number can be found printed on the label on the side of the controller, or by using the local touchscreen and going to the Config menu, then Controller Details.